rjcmarkelz/BIS180L_web/_posts/2015-05-12-RNAseq-edgeR.md

 write.csv(DEgene.gt,"DEgenes.gt.csv")
 ```

 It would be handy to plot bar charts of genes of interest.
 Below is a function to do that.
-Once the function is entered we can use it to plot gene expression values.
+Once the function is entered and sourced, we can use it to plot gene expression values.

 ```r